uutzinger/gearVRC/README.md

 ```
 ## Installation

 Download the archive and `'pip3 install .'`  .
-You can also add the `-e` switch to create a link to a local folder.
+You can also add the `-e` switch to create a link to the local folder.

 ## Prerequisites
-You will either need to install bleak or gatt: e.g. `pip install bleak`
+You will either need to install bleak: `pip install bleak`

 This software uses
 - asyncio